nysbc/appion-protomo/README.md

 Place multiple SerialEM stacks and mdoc files (each pair with the same basename) into `emg/data/tiltseries`

-> remove or move the previously-uploaded tilt-series stack and mdoc files
+> Remove or move the previously-uploaded tilt-series stack and mdoc files.

 - Navigate to 192.168.99.100/myamiweb